×

 Where to Catch Fish

-Rene Henéry, an aquatic ecologist with Trout Unlimited, says California’s water wealth is good news for anglers, especially those who are willing to wait.
+Rene Henéry, an aquatic ecologist with Trout Unlimited, says when it happens, California’s water wealth is good news for anglers, especially those who are willing to wait.

 “A lot of water is great for most of the things that are fish-related.
 It's great for bugs.
 It's great for amphibians.
-It’s great for producing little fish that the bigger fish eat, so it will most likely be a really good fishing season,” Henéry says.
+It’s great for producing little fish that the bigger fish eat,” Henéry says.

-The same advice applies to alpine lakes, Henéry adds.
-“The snow is melting on high mountain lakes much later than usual.
-There’s still ice on the highest lakes, but when everything melts out, the fish should be really hungry because they’ve burned up their fat supplies.”
+“After a winter of heavy snow, the snow is melting on high mountain lakes much later than usual.
+There’s still ice on the highest lakes, but when everything melts out, the fish are really hungry because they’ve burned up their fat supplies.”

 How to Experience a Water-Filled Summer 2023 in California